-A private protected area in Leones valley, in the heart of Chilean Patagonia, 260 km South of Coyhaique.
-The area is isolated and remote, far from any public transport, neighbouring the Laguna San Rafael National park.
+It is located in Leones valley, in the heart of Chilean Patagonia, 260 km South of Coyhaique (the capital of the region and the airport), between the villages Puerto Rio Tranquilo and Puerto Guadal.
+The area is isolated and remote, far from any public transport, it is neighbouring the Laguna San Rafael National park.
 You will feel like at the end of the world, and it is the case indeed.
-The ecosystem is quite destroyed, like in the whole region of Aysén, that's the reason for our project.

 Cooking / shopping

 Depending on your interests, you will learn how to set up life in a remote place off-grid (energy supply, communication, sanitation etc.), different aspects of nature-oriented reforestation and problems related to it on regional and local levels, the reality of the degraded state of the ecosystems of the region, some scientific and other aspects of the project and our experience with it.

 As the damaged nature of the area does not need publicity encouraging additional stress, we will ask you not to instagram, or otherwise expose to mass social networks, the project, for the sake of nature protection and the volunteering programme.
 We would appreciate it if you came for the experience, not publicity.

 Depending on your skills and needs of the moment we would appreciate it if you could help us with: